Insurgency in Aceh: First phase

-The centralist tendencies of the government of Suharto, along with other grievances, led Hasan di Tiro to form the Free Aceh Movement (GAM) on 4 December 1976 and declare Acehnese independence.
+The centralist tendencies of the government of Suharto, along with other grievances, led Hasan Tiro to form the Free Aceh Movement (GAM) on 4 December 1976 and declare Acehnese independence.
 The main perceived threats were to Acehnese religion and culture from the "neo-colonial" government and the rising numbers of Javanese migrants into Aceh.
 The perceived unfair distribution of income from Aceh's substantial natural resources was another point of contention.
 GAM's first operation in 1977 was carried out against Mobil Oil Indonesia which was the shareholder of PT Arun, the company which operated the Arun gas field.

 At this stage, the numbers mobilised by GAM were extremely limited.
 While there had been considerable Acehnese disaffection and possibly sympathy for GAM's cause, this did not translate into mass active participation.
-By di Tiro's own account, only 70 men joined him and they came mostly from the district of Pidie and especially from di Tiro's own village—with some of them joining due to personal loyalties to the di Tiro family while others due to disillusionment with the central government.
+By di Tiro's own account, only 70 men joined him and they came mostly from the regency of Pidie and especially from di Tiro's own village—with some of them joining due to personal loyalties to the di Tiro family while others due to disillusionment with the central government.
 Many of GAM's leaders were young and highly educated professionals who were members of the upper and middle classes of Acehnese society.

 GAM's first cabinet, set up by di Tiro during his time in Aceh between 1976 and 1979, composed of the following Darul Islam rebellion: